-All patients with mCNPC/mCSPC treated with ADT should be assessed for fracture risk.
-All patients treated with ADT require vitamin D supplementation (800-1200 IU daily) and calcium supplementation (800-1000 mg total intake daily).
-Those at high risk of fractures should be treated (zoledronic acid 5 mg once a year, alendronate 70 mg weekly, denosumab 60 mg every six months) (Level of evidence 1, Strong recommendation).
+All men with mCNPC/mCSPC treated with ADT should be assessed for fracture risk.
+All men treated with ADT require vitamin D supplementation (800-1200 IU daily) and calcium supplementation (800-1000 mg daily).
+Those at high risk of fractures should be treated (zoledronic acid 5 mg once a year, alendronate 70 mg weekly, denosumab 60 mg every six months).

-Due to the evolution of combined therapy with ADT to treat mCNPC, the survival of patients with de novo PCa is increasing and length of time bone is exposed to the effects of ADT is also increasing.
-As such, these patients are at risk of significant bone loss, osteoporosis, and fragility fractures.
-Bone loss occurs quickly while on ADT, and within one year, patients can lose up to 10% of their bone mineral density (BMD).41-43 Patients with mCNPC initiating ADT should have baseline BMD measured with dual-energy x-ray absorptiometry (DXA), and fracture risk calculators, such as FRAX, should be used.44 DXA should be performed at least every two years and more often in untreated patients at high risk or if there is a history of osteoporosis/osteopenia.
+Due to the evolution of combined therapy with ADT to treat mCNPC, the survival of men with de novo PCa is increasing, and the length of time bone is exposed to the effects of ADT is increasing.
+As such, these men are at risk of significant bone loss, as well as osteoporosis and fragility fractures.
+Bone loss occurs quickly while on ADT and within one year men can lose up to 10% of their bone mineral density (BMD).47-49 Men with mCNPC initiating ADT should have baseline BMD with dual-energy X-ray absorptiometry (DXA), as well as the use of fracture risk calculators such as FRAX.50 DXA should be performed at least every two years and more often in untreated patients at high risk or if there is a history of osteoporosis/osteopenia.

-Patients with mCNPC/mCSPC treated with ADT should be encouraged to take vitamin D (1000 IU daily) and have a total calcium intake of 800-1000 mg daily.
-Specific lifestyle changes, including smoking cessation, reduction in alcohol and caffeine intake, and increase weight-bearing exercises, should also be encouraged.
-If DXA scanning shows any evidence of osteopenia (T-score of <-1 and >-2.5) or osteoporosis (T-score of <-2.5), men should be started on a bone-targeted therapy to improve BMD and reduce the risk of fragility fractures (zoledronic acid 5 mg once a year, alendronate 70 mg weekly, denosumab 60 mg every six months).^{42,43,45} These doses are much lower than those needed to prevent skeletal-related events (SREs) in patients with mCRPC and, therefore, are associated with significantly reduced side effects; incidences of clinically significant hypocalcemia and osteonecrosis of the jaw are rare using denosumab or zoledronic acid at these lower doses.^{46,47}
+Men with mCNPC/mCSPC treated with ADT should be encouraged to take vitamin D (1000 IU daily) and a total calcium intake of 800-1000 mg daily.
+Specific lifestyle changes include smoking cessation, reduction in alcohol and caffeine intake, and increased weight-bearing exercises.
+If DXA scanning shows any evidence of osteopenia (T-score of <-1 and >-2.5) or osteoporosis (T-score <-2.5), men should be started a bone-targeted therapy to improve BMD and reduce the risk of fragility fractures (zoledronic acid 5 mg once a year, alendronate 70 mg weekly, denosumab 60 mg every six months).^{48,49,51} Bone-targeted therapy at these doses are much lower than those to prevent skeletalrelated events in mCRPC and, therefore, are associated with significantly reduced side effects; incidence of clinically significant hypocalcemia and osteonecrosis of the jaw is rare using denosumab or zoledronic acid with these lower doses.^{52,53}